zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 .quit
 ```

-Otherwise, you can use the Rails console to update your account.
+Otherwise, you can use the Zoisite console to update your account.

 ```bash
 $ bin/kamal console